dcrapis/oceandao-wiki/Home.md

 | --                             | --                        | --                        |  --                             | -- | -- | -- | -- |  -- |
 | [Round 8](https://port.oceanprotocol.com/c/oceandao/round-8/67)  | Aug 3, 2021 at 23:59 GMT  | Ends Aug 5, 2021 at 23:59 GMT  | Aug 5, 2021 at 23:59 GMT  | Aug 9, 2021 at 12:00 PM GMT| Request your amount of USD       | 17,600.00 USD | 275,000.00 USD | 35% For New Proposals |

 PLEASE NOTE: The amount requested is in USD, but the amount paid is in OCEAN token.
-The conversion rate is the market price on the Proposal Submission Deadline (August 3rd at Midnight GMT).
+The conversion rate is the market price on the given Round's Proposal Due By Deadline.
 This determines how many OCEAN will be awarded if a proposal is voted to receive a grant.

 Visit the [Round Proposals Page](https://bit.ly/Round7Proposals) for an overview of the funding round, including all proposals submitted.